adrizos/DoubleBufferedGraphicsLibrary/readme.md

 are commented out.

-A test driver file "myDriver.c" allows the user to draw repeating 1px wide line rectangles that alternate colors every 7 iterations.
+A test driver file "myDriver.c" allows the user to draw shapes based on keyboard input.
+User can draw crosshairs or repeating 1px wide line rectangles that alternate colors every 7 iterations.
 The rectangles continue to get smaller until they reach the center of the screen which has been totally filled.

 No C standard library calls were made in the driver program.